, ,

 Jesus Christ

-When He died it was THE act of God’s victorious love and faithfulness.
-Jesus is God’s faithfulness: He promise in Eden that there would be One who would crush the head of the serpent, and on the cross and the open grave He did so.
-God is faithful, and his faithfulness in Christ is now every morning.
-In Him we have what we need – everything!
+When He died, it was THE act of God’s victorious love and faithfulness.
+Jesus is God’s faithfulness.
+In Eden, God promised that there would be One who would crush the head of the serpent.
+On the cross He did so.
+God was satisfied with His sacrifice.
+He opened grave of our Saviour because death could not hold Him.

 Conclusion